EGPostema/DrawerDissect/README.md

 [How to get your project ID / version in Roboflow](https://docs.roboflow.com/api-reference/workspace-and-project-ids)

-##### Option C: Use Open-Source Models with Our Training Data ❗ [Coming Soon]
+#### Option C: Use Open-Source Models with Our Training Data

-Our pipeline currently relies on **Roboflow** (for object detection/segmentation) and **Anthropic** (for text transcription), which require paid accounts.
-However, many **free, open-source** AI models exist for image processing and transcription.
-While we don’t yet support an easy toggle between methods, you’re welcome to modify our code to integrate open-source alternatives!
+Many **free, open-source** AI models exist for image processing and transcription.
+While we don’t currently support these architectures, you’re welcome to modify our code to integrate open-source alternatives!

-**What Would Need to be Modified**

-1. All Roboflow-dependent scripts (object detection & segmentation)
-2. All Anthropic-dependent scripts (OCR/transcription)</ins>
-3. All cropping and mask-generation scripts rely on Roboflow-generated `.json` files
-     - These may need to be modified for different models' output formats
-4. The **main processing script** `process_images.py`
-5. The **configuration files** `config.yaml` and `config.py`
-6. There would likely be additional dependencies to install

-**Possible Open-Source Alternatives**
+**Possible Free Alternatives**

    | Model Function | Possible Alternatives | Model it Could Replace |
    | ---------- | --- | ---------- |